flutter/website/developing-packages.md

 ## Package introduction

-Dart packages enable the creation of modular code that can easily be shared.
-A minimal package with a single library consists of:
+Packages enable the creation of modular code that can be shared easily.
+A minimal package consists of:

-* A `pubspec.yaml` file: A metadata file that declared the package name, version, author, etc.
+* A `pubspec.yaml` file: A metadata file that declares the package name, version, author, etc.

 * A `lib` directory containing the public code in the package, minimally a single `<package-name>.dart` file.

-For additional details, see the [Dart library package](https://www.dartlang.org/guides/libraries/create-library-packages) documentation.

 ### Package types {#types}

-Flutter supports several kinds of packages:
+Packages can contain several kinds of content:

 * *Dart packages*: General packages written in Dart, for example the [`path`](https://pub.dartlang.org/packages/path) package.
 Some of these may